johannschopplich/kirby-blurry-placeholder/README.md

 This plugin implements progressive image loading, proving a better user experience.
 Tiny thumbnails which inherit the aspect ratio of their source image are combined with a blurry effect for a better placeholder than a solid colour, without sacrificing payload.

+How it works:
-1. An inline, URI-encoded SVG will fill the `src` attribute of a given image element when the HTML is requested.
+1. An inline, URI-encoded SVG fills the `src` attribute of a given image element.
 The blurred image is wrapped in a SVG to avoid rasterizing the filter.
 2. The large images are then only requests when they are within the viewport.

 ## Key Features